Swaziland Wedding Traditions Cultural Wedding Guide 2025

 Performance Under Pressure

 Throughout kuteka, the bride demonstrates her preparedness through actions that range from practical to theatrical.
 She serves meals to elders in a specific order (mess this up, and aunties will remember forever), presents her handmade gifts with elaborate speeches, and participates in household activities under the watchful eyes of her new female relatives.
-Modern adaptations have made these demonstrations more egalitarian-some grooms now participate in parallel activities-though the spotlight remains firmly on the bride.
+Modern adaptations have made these demonstrations more egalitarian, some grooms now participate in parallel activities, though the spotlight remains firmly on the bride.

 Why Your Swazi Wedding Location Changes Everything